-The Organization is potentially exposed to market risk associated with commodity prices for electricity, gas and coal.
-The Organization manages this risk through the use of long-term power purchase contracts and coal supply arrangements.
+AMP is potentially exposed to market risk associated with commodity prices for electricity, gas and coal.
+AMP manages this risk through the use of long-term power purchase contracts and long-term coal supply arrangements.

-The Organization has credit risk associated with the ability of members to repay amounts due from power sales and other services and with counterparties to long-term power supply arrangements.
-The Organization regularly monitors receivables from its members.
-The Organization does not require collateral with its trade receivables.
+AMP has credit risk associated with the ability of members to repay amounts due from power sales and other services and with counterparties to long-term power supply arrangements.
+AMP regularly monitors receivables from its members.
+AMP does not require collateral with its trade receivables.

-The Organization has established a risk management function that regularly monitors the credit quality of counterparties to its power purchase arrangements including the Prepaid Agreement.
+AMP has established a risk management function that regularly monitors the credit quality of counterparties to its power purchase arrangements including the Prepaid Agreement.
 The risk management function uses multiple sources of information in evaluating credit risk including credit reports, published credit ratings of the counterparty and its historical experience with the counterparty.
-Credit limits are established depending on the risk evaluation and, when warranted, the Organization requires credit protection through letters of credit or other guarantees.
+Credit limits are established depending on the risk evaluation and, when warranted, AMP requires credit protection through letters of credit or other guarantees.
 The inability of counterparties to deliver power under power supply arrangements could cause the cost of power to members to be in excess of prices in the power supply arrangements.
-Management believes recent events in the credit markets have not significantly increased credit risk relating to counterparties to power purchase arrangements, including the Prepaid Agreement at December 31, 2009.
+Management believes recent events in the credit markets have not significantly increased credit risk relating to counterparties to power purchase arrangements, including the Prepaid Agreement, at December 31, 2009.